 Stocks mixed after surprise rise in US unemployment: Stock market news today

-Stocks were mixed Friday afternoon after the August payrolls report showed a surprise jump in US unemployment as the economy added more jobs than expected.
+Stocks were mixed on Friday after the August payrolls report showed a surprise jump in US unemployment as the economy added more jobs than expected.

-The tech-heavy Nasdaq Composite (^IXIC), which initially rose at the open, waded into negative territory, down about 0.1% in midday trading.
-Both the benchmark S&P 500 (^GSPC) and Dow Jones Industrial Average (^DJI) traded flat after all three gauges closed out August with monthly losses.
+The tech-heavy Nasdaq Composite (^IXIC), which initially rose at the open, waded into negative territory, down about 0.1% in late afternoon trading.
+The benchmark S&P 500 (^GSPC) edged slightly higher to 0.8% while Dow Jones Industrial Average (^DJI) led the day's gains, up 0.2%, or more than 70 points.
+All three gauges closed out August with monthly losses.

 The US created 187,000 jobs in August, compared with the 170,000 forecast by economists, while the unemployment rate rose 3.8% versus the 3.5% expected.